ShadowNotDefined/game/README.md

 Three types of monsters exist in the game: Slimes, Zombies, and Skeletons.
 Each monster has different base attributes such as health, attack power, and experience point rewards upon defeat.
 These values may vary due to randomization during combat encounters.

+#### Contributing to the Project

+We welcome contributions from the open-source community!
+To participate in improving this game, please follow these steps:

+1. Fork the repository on GitHub.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive messages detailing the improvements.
+4. Push your changes to your fork and submit a pull request to the original repository.
+5. Wait for review and address any feedback provided by the maintainers.
+6. Once approved, your changes will be merged into the main project.

+Thank you for considering contributing to this game!

-Enjoy playing the game and exploring the exciting world of text-based adventures!
+Enjoy playing the game!
 If you have any questions or suggestions, feel free to reach out to me at shadownotdefined@gmail.com for further assistance.